 “You think because you understand ‘one’ you must also understand ‘two’, because one and one make two.
 But you must also understand ‘and’.” – Rumi

-Written more 700 years ago, resonates more and more with me these days, with an inner and outer focus.
+Written more 700 years ago, the quote resonates more and more with me these days.

 Ann Flanagan Petry writes about it with surgeon precision: “In the workplace, we often fall into just the trap that Rumi describes.
 We think that because we understand how to be busy accomplishing tasks (one) we also understand how to be effective in our work (two).
 So, we focus on agendas, “to do” lists, and clearing out our in-box.
 But when we do that, we are missing out on the quiet yet critical, “and” in the equation: the powerful force of mindful self-awareness.